 GRASSP Origin and Ongoing Impact

 GRASSP started with 4 schools in 2010 and has since impacted thousands of Salem-Keizer students with soccer programming at no cost to families.
-GRASSP has seen programs in more than 20 schools in the Salem-Keizer area since it’s origin.
+GRASSP has seen programs in more than 27 schools in the Salem-Keizer area since it’s origin.
 With affordable soccer programming and 10 core values, GRASSP serves as a vehicle to help students improve their connection to school and better grasp their education.
 Together, our GRASSP partners provide students with weekly soccer training sessions, valuable life lessons, and memorable gameplay.

 At-risk youth face a variety of challenges associated with the neighborhoods and the communities they call home.
 The weight of these challenges impacts a student’s ability to be connected to school.
 Whether it’s school attendance, respect to others, or engagement in the classroom, GRASSP exists as a soccer pathway to help students better grasp their education.
 Soccer brings team structure and offers students a chance to contribute towards something the school is passionate about.
 Students learn to channel their motivation, interest, and love for soccer in other aspects of their life and improve their grasp on education.

 What does it feel like to play in the GRASSP tournaments?
+Student answers:

 “I feel like I belong.”